Boiler Buying Guide

 Efficiency

-Boilers are typically available in efficiency ratings ranging from 80% - 96% Annual Fuel Utilization Efficiency (AFUE).
-A boiler's AFUE rating is an estimate of what percentage of the fuel used by a boiler is converted into usable heat for the home.
+Home boilers are typically available in efficiency ratings ranging from 80% - 96% Annual Fuel Utilization Efficiency (AFUE).
+A boiler's AFUE rating estimates the percentage of fuel that is converted into usable heat for the home.
 By comparing AFUE ratings, you can get an idea of how much a boiler may cost to operate.

 efficiency